thomasleese/obj2uncrz/README.md

 # obj2uncrz

-_A converter for Wavefront OBJ files to UNCRZ files._
+_Convert from Wavefront OBJ to UNCRZ._

 ## Usage